Sdamirsa/LLM-Performance-on-Medical-MCQ/README.md

 *[Last update: April 2024]*

 # Team and Affiliaiton
 This project was created and is maintained by Seyed Amir Ahmad Safavi-Naini, directed by Ali Soroush and Girish Nadkarni at Mount Sinai Clinical Intelligence Center (MSCIC) and Charles Bronfman Institute for Personalized Medicine at Icahn School of Medicine at Mount Sinai.
-Special thanks to Bara El-Kurdi on co-directing the Gastroenterology Experiment.
+Special thanks to Bara El-Kurdi for co-directing the Gastroenterology Experiment.
-List of contributers: Zahra Shahhoseini, Sara Rafiee
+List of contributors: Zahra Shahhoseini, Sara Rafiee

 # Contribute and Connect
 We welcome any contribution to expanding this to prepare a benchmark of LLMs in medicine.
 If you have prepared an MCQ dataset, contact sdamirsa@gmail.com so we can guide you through reproducing the result, generating outputs, and evaluating the answers.
 Make sure you have the right to use the dataset, beforehand.
-In addition, we totally understand our shortcomings and would welcome any refinements to this pipiline.
+In addition, we totally understand our shortcomings and would welcome any refinements to this pipeline.